elliottophellia/aizawa/readme.md

     - Moved command execution process into Executor class
     - Moved all colors into colors folder to avoid circular dependency
     - Moved Header class into header folder to avoid circular dependency
-    - Moved Ping from Executor class to Ping class to avoid confusion
+    - Moved Ping from Executor class to Ping function to avoid confusion
     - Added docstrings so i'm not forget what the fuck i did last time

 Compare [v1.4.0...v1.4.1](https://github.com/elliottophellia/aizawa/compare/v1.4.0...v1.4.1)